zkendall/LC-Strategy-Generator/README.md

 # To Do #
-- All UI progress bar
+- Add UI progress bar
-- Develop UI for filter options: How about a side panel tree structure?
+- Add UI for the other options in generator.py
 - Fix the ROI calculation.
 - Add all filter options.
 Currently I've only added a few filters and options, just enough to see if things work.
 - Get threading to work with building database from CSV.

 Done:
 - Got threading to work with generator.
+- Develop UI for filter options: A side panel tree structure.

 # Project's Pre-History #